tengstrand/lein-polylith/readme.md

 The timestamp is the time in milliseconds since 1970, e.g. *1529504135000* instead of *2018-06-20 16:15:35* (the 20th of April 2018, 4:15 pm and 35 seconds).
 The bookmarks are found in *.polylith/time.edn* or *.polylith/git.edn* depending on environment.

-So if we figure out when the last success was:
+So if we figure out when the last successful test or build was:
 ```
 $ cat .polylith/time.edn
 {:last-success 1529504135000}